sportiduino/sportiduino/Doc/en/BaseStationAssembly.md

 1. RFID module RC522.
 Pretty common.

 2. PCB.
-Gerber files are in the repository
+Can be orderd viae EasyEDA.
+Gerber files are in the repository.

 3. Microcircuits

 a.
 Microcontroller Atmega328pAU

 b.
-DS3231SN Watch
+DS3231SN clock

 c.
-The voltage regulator MCP1700T-33.
+Voltage regulator MCP1700T-33.

 d.
-Transistor BC817 sot 23.
+Transistor BC817 SOT-23.
 Or similar.

 4. Passive components in the 0805 format.

 a.
-Two Resistor 150 Ohm
+Resistor 100 Ohm 1 pc

+b.
+Resistor 3.3 kOhm 3 pcs

 c.
-Three 10 kΩ resistors
+Resistor 33 kOhm 2 pcs

 d.
-Three 0.1 uF capacitors
+0.1 uF capacitors 4 pcs

 e.
-1 μF capacitor
+1 μF capacitor 2 pcs

-f.
-4.7uF capacitor

 g.
-Two inductances of 2.2 μH,> 500 mA (for example LQH32MN2R2K)
+Inductor 2.2 μH, max current > 500 mA (for example LQH32MN2R2K) 2 pcs, optional for greater antenna power

 5. Output components

 a.
-Pins (come with RFID board)
+PLS-8 pins (come with RFID board)

 b.
-Connector PBD-6.
-It is better to order good, the Chinese are not soldered at all
+Connector SIP-6.
+Can be "obtained" from SIP-40

 c.
 LED 3mm.
-I'm using blue
+I'm using blue.

 d.
-Buzzer. it is worth ordering more expensive and reliable, for example, Jl WorldHC0903A
+Beeper TR1205Y or HC0903A.

-6. Battery compartment.
+6. Battery compartment 3xAA or 3xAAA (the latter is recommended)

-7. The case is Gainta 1020BF.
+7. The case is Gainta G1020BF.
 A good body made of ABS plastic, can be doped well for your purposes.
 You can find another one.

-Equipment, which is useful for assembly, is given [on a separate page](https://github.com/alexandervolikov/sportiduino/blob/master/Doc/en/Equipment.md)
+Equipment that is useful for assembly is given [on a separate page](https://github.com/alexandervolikov/sportiduino/blob/master/Doc/en/Equipment.md)

+(Translation below was not updated.)

 ### Soldering the main board